theghostbel/gdocs-table-downloader/README.md

 Google Sheets API requires any kind of authentication since v4.
 `gdocs-table-downloader` is limited to the "service account" type.
-You should create such account in Google Console and then you have two options:
+You should create such an account in Google Console and then you have two options:

 1. Put `private_key` and `client_email` directly to a file specified by `--customOptions` param.
 See `customOptions.default.js` for example.
 2. Put `private_key` and `client_email` to ENV and read them from `process.env`